openhab/openhab-alexa/README.md

 ### Item Configuation

-See the [Usage](USAGE.md)  page for examples and instructions on configuring items for Alexa.
+See the [Usage](USAGE.md) page for examples and instructions on configuring items.